verdigris/splat/doc/intro.rst

 Typical Splat
 -------------

-Your Splat programme will most likely do some or all of the following things:
+Your Splat program will most likely do some or all of the following things:

 #.
 Create a :py:class:`splat.gen.Genarator` which contains a fragment and a
    sound source.